prrvchr/jdbcDriverOOo/README.md

 In order to take advantage of the latest features offered by HsqlDB, it was necessary to write a new driver.

-This new driver is just a wrapper in Python around the UNO services provided by the faulty LibreOffice / OpenOffice JDBC driver.
+This new driver is just a wrapper in Python around the UNO services provided by the faulty LibreOffice / OpenOffice JDBC driver: it loads when calling the `sdbc:hsqldb:*` protocol but uses the `jdbc:hsqldb:*` protocol internally to connect.

 It also provides functionality that the JDBC driver implemented in LibreOffice / OpenOffice does not provide, namely:

 - The management of rights and users in Base.